 Only civil ceremonies are legal in Peru.
 So, if you plan to wed in church, have a romantic celebration on the beach, the blessing of a Shaman, an adventure wedding or whatever, you first have to get legally married.

-As regulations change quickly in Peru and necessary documents and processes vary a bit from municipality to municipality, the first step on your way to marriage is to check the exact requirements with the municipality where you plan to marry; so when you submit your paperwork, all your documents are in order and, especially important for foreigners, no surprises come up that may delay your special day for weeks or even months.
+As regulations change quickly in Peru and necessary documents and especially processes may vary slightly from municipality to municipality, the first step on your way to marriage is to check the exact requirements with the municipality where you plan to marry.
+So, when you submit your paperwork, all your documents are in order and, especially important for foreigners, no surprises come up that may delay your special day for weeks or even months.

 To give you an overview about the general requirements, here a list of documents usually required.